Tintagel (novel)

 Tintangel is a novel by Paul H. Cook published in 1981.

 Plot summary

-Tintagel is a novel in which people who get lost in music disappear and appear in a parallel universe.
+Tintagel is a novel in which people who lose themselves in music will disappear and reappear in a different parallel universe.

 Reception

 Greg Costikyan reviewed Tintagel in Ares Magazine #13 and commented that "I cannot blankly approve or disapprove Tintagel.
 I enjoyed reading it, but it contains a number of logical errors – and never seems quite to click."